Create a Website Account - Manage notification subscriptions, save form progress and more.

 Visit www.AspenPolice.com to complete a security alarm system permit application, update important permit information, and pay any outstanding fees.

-If you believe an STR is in violation of the new ordinance regulations set forth in Ordinance No. 9, Series 2022, you can file a complaint through Aspen 3-1-1.
+If you believe an STR is in violation of Ordinance No. 09, Series 2022, you can file a complaint through Aspen 311 Connect.

 Yes, all qualified owner’s representatives are required to have a current, valid business license from the City of Aspen Finance Department.

-2021-2022 STR permits may name a 3rd party management company as the Qualified Owner’s Representative (QOR) on their renewal application for 2023.
-If the management company wishes to be added to a 2021-2022 permit before that permit is renewed for 2023, they must create a MuniREVS account and request to be added to the current permit by contacting firstname.lastname@example.org.
+2021-2022 STR permits may name a third-party management company as the qualified owner’s representative (QOR) on their renewal application for 2023.
+If the management company wishes to be added to a 2021-2022 permit before that permit is renewed for 2023, they must create a MuniREVS account and request to be added to the current permit by contacting the Finance Department.

 Permits may not be transferred between addresses.

-Explore the STR Eligibility Map to determine in which zone district your property is located.
+Explore the STR Eligibility Map to determine which zone district your property is located in.

-If your residence is located within Aspen City Limits, you will only need an STR permit through City of Aspen.
-If your residence is located outside of the Aspen City Limits, you’ll only need a Pitkin County STR permit.
-Click here to find out whether your residence is in or out of Aspen.
+If your residence is located within Aspen city limits, you will only need an STR permit through City of Aspen.
+If your residence is located outside of Aspen city limits, you’ll only need a Pitkin County STR Permit.
+Find out whether your residence is in or out of Aspen.

 Permittee contact information may not be changed after a permit is issued as permits are non-transferable.
 Changes to permittee information will result in the termination and revocation of a permit and the new permittee will be required to apply for a new permit.